 Loitering for the Purpose of Prostitution – Penal Code 653.22

-California Penal Code 653.22 PC makes it a crime for someone to loiter in a public place with intent to commit prostitution.
+California Penal Code 653.22 PC makes it a crime for someone to linger in a public place with intent to commit prostitution.

-Further, no actual sexual activity is required, rather just hanging around and basically looking like you are trying to commit an act prostitution could lead to misdemeanor criminal charges.
+Further, no actual sexual activity is required; instead, hanging around and looking like you are trying to commit prostitution could lead to misdemeanor criminal charges.

 What is Circumstantial Evidence?